 Remotely Triggered Black Hole

-Remotely Triggered Black Hole (RTBH) filtering is a self-managed feature that enables you to block unnecessary traffic before it enters Equinix Internet ExchangeEquinix Internet Exchange enables customers to exchange internet traffic through public peering.
+Remotely Triggered Black Hole (RTBH) filtering is a self-managed feature that enables you to block unnecessary traffic before it enters Equinix Internet ExchangeEquinix Internet Exchange enables you to exchange internet traffic through public peering.
 (IX) protected network.
 RTBH protects you from Distributed Denial of Service (DDoS) attacks.